reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 Kali Linux is widely used by cybersecurity professionals, penetration testers, ethical hackers, and security enthusiasts worldwide.
 Its extensive documentation, community forums, and online resources make it accessible to users of all skill levels.
 The active community of contributors and developers ensures regular updates, bug fixes, and improvements to the distribution, keeping it at the forefront of cybersecurity testing and research.

 Summary<br />
 Kali Linux is a versatile and powerful platform for conducting cybersecurity assessments, digital forensics investigations, and security research.
-Its comprehensive set of pre-installed tools, user-friendly interface, and active community support make it an indispensable resource for professionals and enthusiasts in information security.
+Its comprehensive set of pre-installed tools, user-friendly interface, and active community support make it an indispensable resource for professionals and enthusiasts in the information security field.
 <br />  <br />

 <h2>What is UTM?</h2>
 UTM (Universal Type Manager):  <br />
 UTM (Universal Type Manager) is a virtualization platform designed explicitly for macOS, developed by Felix Schwarz.
-It enables users to run virtual machines (VMs) on their Mac computers, allowing them to use multiple operating systems simultaneously without additional hardware.
+It enables users to run virtual machines (VMs) on their Mac computers, allowing them to use multiple operating systems simultaneously without the need for additional hardware.
 UTM offers a user-friendly interface and robust functionality, making it an ideal choice for users seeking to leverage virtualization for various purposes, including software testing, development, education, and more.

 <br />